GSA/fpki-guides/_common/00_index.md

    <li value="8"><a href="https://fpki.idmanagement.gov/common/verify-migration/">Verify migration to the Federal Common Policy CA G2</a></li>
 </ol>

+{% include alert-warning.html content="Heads-up!
+The Federal PKI Manamagent Authority is working with CA operators to plan the revocation of the certifciates issued by the Federal Common Policy CA.  Follow our <a href=\"https://github.com/GSA/fpki-guides/issues/841\" target=\"_blank\">GitHub</a>issue page or the FPKI Guide <a href=\"https://fpki.idmanagement.gov/notifications/#notifications\" target=\"_blank\">System Notifications</a> for more information related to the timing of the certificate revocations." %}

 {% include alert-info.html content="We are collaborating with CISA on a series of webinars to communicate the upcoming changes and answer your questions.
 Email fpkirootupdate@gsa.gov to be notified of our next webinar." %}

 ## Need Help?

 View the [Frequently Asked Questions]({{site.baseurl}}/common/faq/) page for more information, or email us at fpkirootupdate@gsa.gov.